 Overeating fat will slow our metabolism, meaning we burn fewer calories daily and gain weight faster.
 Low-fat snacks like fruit, veg, wholegrain crackers, and cheese contain lots of fiber, filling us up without adding unnecessary kilojoules.
 If you choose to snack on something fatty, try choosing small portions and make sure it’s nutritious, like avocado, olives, hummus, or even peanut butter.

 3) They are packed with vitamins and minerals

 Vitamins and minerals are what give our bodies all their energy.
 A lack of specific vitamins and minerals can lead to fatigue, skin problems, digestive issues, and anemia.
 There are many different vitamins and minerals, including B12, C, D, and E, calcium, iron, zinc, and magnesium.

-The best way to ensure you’re getting enough is by making sure you include them in your daily meals, such as vegetables, grains, lean meats/fish/poultry, and milk/yogurt.
+The best way to ensure you get enough is by including them in your daily meals, such as vegetables, grains, lean meats/fish/poultry, and milk/yogurt.
 Foods rich in specific vitamins and minerals include broccoli, spinach, kale, avocados, almonds, and peanuts.